linhvuongpolyu/Tidal_Generative_Art/README.md

 ## Notes
 - This project is for creative coding and generative art purposes.
-- Replace the data source or visualization logic as needed for your own experiments.
+- You can add your own datasets and visualizations by extending `main.py`.